OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 Outline for presentation:
 * Focus on cam5/cam6
 * What changed?
 What do parameterizations cover
+* Comedy: Most boring food imaginable and it hasn't manged to model it

 To find: Gettelman 2010
+* Mixed phase physical processes

 # Notes on "The Mixed-Phase arctic cloud experiment"